tuan/alfred-fzf-chrome-history/README.md

 ### Scope search

 You can limit the search scope to a particular domain by specifying the domain keywords with @ prefix.
+Note:
+1. Domain keywords are exact match.
+So `@git` will only match `github.com` or `gitlab.com`, but won't match `<g>ofor<it>.com`.
+2. You can specify multiple domain keywords in your query to incrementally fine tune your search.
+For example: `too broad @git need narrowing down to @hub and only dev tld @dev` will search only domains that match `git.*hub.*dev` such as `github.dev`

 Example: